 Concussion spotter couldn't pull Crosby for hitting boards

-Deputy Commissioner Bill Daly told The Associated Press in an email Tuesday that the league's centralized concussion spotter made the determination that the play did not meet the concussion protocol criteria for mandatory removal from play.
-The protocol says a player must be removed if a spotter sees symptoms after taking a blow to his head or upper torso from another player's shoulder, his head hitting the ice or taking a punch to the head.
+Deputy Commissioner Bill Daly told The Associated Press in an email Tuesday that the league's centralized concussion spotter decided the play did not meet concussion protocol criteria that require mandatory removal from play.
+The protocol states a player must be removed if a spotter sees symptoms in a player who takes a blow to his head or upper torso from another player's shoulder, his head hitting the ice or from a punch to the head.

 Crosby slid into the boards exactly one week after he was knocked out of Game 3 by a blow the head from the Capitals' Matt Niskanen.
 He missed Game 4 with a concussion and returned for Game 5 on Saturday.